CATIOR/DeepSeek-Anti-recall-Userscript-/README.md

 * **Compatibility:** Optimized for the latest web version of DeepSeek.
 * **I18n:** Automatically switches between English and Russian based on browser settings.

+## ⚖️ License

+This project is licensed under [CC NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+* Attribution Waived: Although the base license is "BY", I officially waive the requirement for attribution.
+You are not required to give credit to the author.
+* Non-Commercial (NC): You may not use this work for commercial purposes or for-profit activities.
+* ShareAlike (SA): Any derivative works must be distributed under the same license terms.
+* Open & Free: This software is provided for free and must remain open-source and free for everyone, forever.

 ---

 # На русском